Last Updated on by Karl

 - An email marketing tool.

 An email service provider is a tool that allows you to collect, store, and send emails to your email list.
-There are many options out there but if this is your first time, I would suggest you use MailChimp.
+There are many options out there but if this is your first time, I would suggest you use MailChimp or GetResponse.

-It is the only company that offers a free plan up to 2000 email subscribers.
+It is the only company that offers a free plan up to 2,000 email subscribers and 10,000 sends per month.
 You can use them until you hit the next paid tier, and then decide if you want to pay them or move to another company.

 An email marketing tool will allow you to create nice looking forms to collect emails from.
 You don’t absolutely need to spend money on a tool since most basic forms are built into MailChimp.
 But it does offer you a lot more types of forms, customization, and design and optimization options.